Scroll down to view gallery

 Farm gates with wrought iron

 The ‘Eleanor’ was the first of our wrought iron driveway farm gates.
 The matching personal access gate has become one of the most popular garden gate designs.
-Made with flat steel bars, it resembles the earlier blacksmithed heritage farm gates of the mid to late 1800′s.
+We craft the Eleanor gate using flat steel bars, giving it the classic look of heritage farm gates from the mid to late 1800s.

-The ‘Daylesford‘ is the most recent addition to the range of wrought iron farm gates.
-It has been modelled on the gate which graces the heritage property ‘Wombat Park’, in Daylesford, Victoria.
+The ‘Daylesford’ is the newest addition to our range of wrought iron farm gates.
+We designed it after the entrance gate to ‘Wombat Park,’ a heritage-listed property in Daylesford, Victoria.

 The ‘Estate’ gate is based on old style English estate gates popular in the UK.